kee-org/www-kee-pm/content/_index.md

 <h2>Other applications</h2>

-<p>Modern web browsers aren't the only apps that can be enhanced by the Kee browser extension.
+<p>Modern web browsers aren’t the only apps that can be enhanced by the Kee browser extension.
 You can find advice on how to use KeeBird and KeeFox (an old version of Kee) in Thunderbird and other older web browsers based on Mozilla Firefox in our <a href="https://forum.kee.pm">community forum</a>.</p>